 You should never, ever drive over a fire hose at a fire scene.
 That hose is supplying water to firefighters that are inside fighting fire.
 If that hose was to burst (which they do when a vehicle runs over them), those firefighters would not have any water protection between them and the flames and they could be killed or injured.

-Volunteer Services Office
+c/o: Volunteer Services

 You will receive an online confirmation once a completed application is submitted.